sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     Time resolution is one minute.
     Please contact us if you need a higher resolution.

-    For more details about defining a transfer with scheduler, see the :doc:`transfer operation guide
+    For more details about defining a transfer with a scheduler, see the :doc:`transfer operation guide
     </operation-client/transfers>`.